sschwindt/pydroscape/README.md

-# Python tools for Riverscape Analyses
+# pydroscape: Python tools for Riverscape Analyses
 This repository includes Python script for many sorts of river-related analyses, including tools for plotting data and processing experimental data.

 Installed as local package, the functionalities can be accessed in Python with `pydroscape.FUNCTION`, where the following functions are available: